dexlex/DexMovingImageView/README.md

 ![Screenshot](/assets/screenshot/move_tester_open.png)

 # Setup
-## Setup

 DexMovingImageView is pushed to Maven Central as an AAR.
-Add the following to your `build.gradle`.
+Add the following to build.gradle.

 ```gradle
     dependencies {